 The museum is in two parts.
 There is the original museum and gift shop, full of Smokey Bear campaign memorabilia.
 The newer portion of the museum, which leads out to the park features the birth of the Smokey Bear campaign, along with displays relating to wildfires and firefighting.
 The historical park is serene and lovely, with chaparral plants and a stream.
-The kids paid their respects to Smokey Bear.
+After visiting the museum, we headed to the park where the kids solemnly paid their respects to Smokey Bear.

 Relatively close to Capitan is historic Fort Stanton.
 Built in 1855 to protect settlements during the Apache Wars, Fort Stanton has had a part in conflicts from the Civil War to World War II.
 It is said to have housed outlaws such as Billy the Kid, along with heroes such as the Buffalo Soldiers of the 9th Calvary.
 Fort Stanton was also used as a sanitarium and as a detention facility for Japanese and German- Americans during WWII.
 It also housed 410 German nationals taken from the ocean liner the SS Columbus in 1939.
 At that point, the U.S. was neutral, the nationals could not go home, and as the war was ramping up, they were eventually sent to Fort Stanton, New Mexico for its isolated location.
 For the next two years of their stay, they were given quite a bit of freedom.
 They were allowed to walk the grounds, make improvements to the site and even built a swimming pool and hosted diving competitions.
 This changed with the United States’ entry into the war, at which point curfews were enforced and much less freedom was given to the detainees.